 The vast park has incredible vantage points and attractions.
-Before visiting, you need to start with an itinerary for Niagara Falls NY.
-Otherwise, there are incredible sites that you could miss.
+Before visiting, you will maximize your travel with an itinerary for Niagara Falls, NY.
+Otherwise, there are astounding sites (and delectable treats) that you could miss.
 After reading reviews complaining about the New York side, we were pleasantly surprised.
 There is more to see than you might think!
 (And it’s way easier to keep your children alive near such death-defying heights than I expected!)

 Disclosure: I may receive a small amount of money for any affiliate links you click.
 It won’t cost you a dime, and I only recommend things that I love!

 Day One: The Arrival at Niagara Falls, NY

 Old Falls Street: More photo opportunities can be had even if you’re not hungry, there are more photo opportunities to be had!
 (Hopefully, your family is more photogenic than mine!).
 Casey Milbrand of Buffalo, New Y0rk, created a large mural with hearts and the phrase “let’s fall in love” that is Instagram-worthy for all to enjoy.
-The street also features food trucks and festivals.
-Tag @OldFallsStreetUSA and @CaseyMillbrand in any photos and hashtag #letsfallinlove on Instagram and Twitter.
+The street also features food trucks and festivals: tag @OldFallsStreetUSA and @CaseyMillbrand in any photos and hashtag #letsfallinlove on Instagram and Twitter.
 Here you can rent bicycles, strollers, wheelchairs, and wagons.

 - Walk the Shoreline Trail to the falls (free): If you go down to the Niagara River, you can walk along the Shoreline trail and pass the American side of the falls.
 You can view all of the waterfalls along the way.

 - Dinner: You have a couple of options.
-Since our kids are on the younger side, we chose Rainforest Cafe as it was close to our hotel and looked like an adventure.
-I also found a Groupon that made the Jungle themed restaurant cheap.
+Since our kids are on the younger side, we chose the Rainforest Cafe near our hotel because it looked like an adventure.
+I also found a Groupon that made the jungle themed restaurant cheap.
 Plus, if you sign up for the survey site Mypoints.com, you can earn free Landry’s gift certificates that can be used at the Rainforest Cafe.
 Others with older kids may opt for the Hard Rock Cafe.
-However, if you have adventurous eaters, there are a number of fantastic local restaurants that are worthy of support like the Griffon Gastropub.
+However, if you have adventurous eaters, there are many fantastic local restaurants that are worthy of support, like the Griffon Gastropub.

 Day Two: A Busy 24 hours on the Niagara River